† DO NOT destroy Signs of the Cross. It is an action to be proud of.

 † Do not rush your responses.

-† Do not begin your response till the Priest has finished.
+† Do not begin your response till the Priest has finished his part.

 † Do not destroy your genuflections.
 Bring your right knee down to the ground close to your left foot, keeping head and shoulders erect.